lorin/tla-prophecy/README.md

               /\ UNCHANGED vars
 ```

-Following Lamport and Mertz, for each sub-action in our low-levle specification we need to define three
+Following Lamport and Mertz, for each sub-action in our low-level specification
-operators:
+we need to define three operators:

 * *Pred* operator that uses the prophecy variable to make a prediction
 * *PredDom* set that indicates which prophecy variables get discarded after a